mhd-faizzan/insurance-fraud-detection/README.md

 ## why SVM takes forever (and how I fixed it)

 SVM scales at O(n²).
-Training on 454k rows took **53 minutes** on an M1 Pro.

-I capped training data at 50k rows after SMOTE.
+I let it run on the full 454k rows for over 53 minutes — it never finished.
+Killed it and capped training data at 50k rows after SMOTE.
 Training time dropped to under 30 seconds with no meaningful drop in performance.
 Not a shortcut — a real tradeoff you'd make in production too.

 It's in `configs/config.yaml` so it's easy to change: